mongodb/motor/doc/index.rst

     "Motor uses a clever greenlet-based approach to fully support both synchronous and asynchronous interfaces from a single codebase.
-It's great to see companies like 10gen produce first-party asynchronous drivers for their products."
+It's great to see companies like MongoDB produce first-party asynchronous drivers for their products."

     --*Ben Darnell, Tornado maintainer*